 Cyndi Ramirez-Fulton opened this cafe-spa in the SoHo offering manicures, facials, massages, and wellness drinks.
-They’ve recently become a major hit for their stunning “Chill Tips” (press on nails) that come in a wide variety of color and designs.
+They’ve become a major success for their stunning “Chill Tips” (press on nails) that come in a wide variety of color and designs.

 2. Golde, Online